Supreme Shen Drops

 Orient as the supreme way of health, happiness and longevity.
 Immoderate

-behavior is brought about by a lack of understanding of the laws of nature which
+behavior is brought about by a lack of understanding of the laws of nature

 What is a Shen Tonic?